Text alternatives for images

-There will be some occassions where a chart is showing hundreds of pieces of data.
-In these cases, if you are not expecting users to analyse each of these, then it may not be neccessary to explain them all in text form.
-What instead you should concentrate on, is providing a summary of the key points.
+There will be occassions where a chart is showing hundreds of pieces of data.
+In these cases, if you are not expecting users to analyse each of these, then it is not neccessary to explain them all in text form.
+You should just concentrate on providing a summary of the key points.

-The most important thing is to ensure that users of screen readers or text-only browsers are not disadvantaged by not seeing the image and will still get the message that the chart is conveying.
+The most important thing that users of screen readers or text-only browsers are not disadvantaged and will still get the message that the chart is conveying.